wgzeyu/BeatSaverSharp/README.md

 BeatSaver beatsaver = new BeatSaver(options);
 ```

-## 🚀 Extensions
+## 🚀 Async Enumerable Extensions
-An extensions package is available on [NuGet](https://www.nuget.org/packages/BeatSaverSharp.Extensions/) and in CI builds.
-This contains extension methods that enable the use of `IAsyncEnumerable<Beatmap>` for all methods that return a `Task<Page>`.
+This project also targets .NET Standard 2.1.
+In addition to some compiler optimisations, this contains extra methods that enable the use of `IAsyncEnumerable<Beatmap>` for all methods that return a `Task<Page>`.
+If you are using a supported runtime, you can grab this DLL from GitHub Actions CI or directly using the NuGet Package.

-Since `IAsyncEnumerable<T>` is only available in .NET Standard 2.1 and .NET Core 3.x, these extensions are only available for those runtimes.